diegovalle/Homicide-MX-Drug-War/timelines/readme.md

 ﻿Homicide in Mexico by month
 ================================================
 Two scripts to explore how have the different military operations affected the annualized monthly homicide rate.
-One for the states where there have been military operations and the other for Ciudad Juarez since it has the highest murder rate in the whole world.
+One for the states where there have been military operations and the other for Ciudad Juarez since it is the city with the highest murder rate in the whole world.

 Output
 ------